mac-theobio/RSAomicron/README_TMB.md

 ### high priority

-- explore current results more; diagnostics??
+- finish writing prediction tests/comparisons
+- sort out missing SEs/CIs for SR fits with reinf REs
+- tmb_fit switch to turn off reinf REs?
 - comparing fixed vs random vs pooled values.
 Ideally this could be done by fixing `log_sd` to a small (pooled) or large (fixed) value.
 Fixed effects are bad, especially with fake data, because several provinces have complete separation or close to it; if we make the SD of deltar large, the deltar estimates go as far toward ±∞ as we let them ...
+Document this.

 ### cosmetic/cleanup